-Since the creation of the state of Panama goes hand in hand with the construction of the Panama Canal, the work of Frenchman Ferdinand de Lesseps represents French-Panamanian shared heritage.
+The birth of the State of Panama went hand in hand with the construction of the Canal, so that the work of our compatriot, Ferdinand de Lesseps, forms a common heritage.
 In addition to our similar positions on many multilateral issues, our relationship with Panama is focused chiefly on two priorities: economic diplomacy and cooperation in vocational training and higher education.

-Our political relations are marked by high-level meetings: between Matthias Fekl, French Minister of State for Foreign Trade, and Augusto Arosemena, Vice Minister of the Presidency of Panama, in June 2015; meeting between President Juan Carlos Varela and the French President François Hollande on 10 June 2015 in Brussels, during the summit between the EU and the Community of Latin American and Caribbean states (EU-CELAC Summit).
-Ms Isabel de Saint Malo, Vice President and Minister of Foreign Affairs of the Republic of Panama, made a visit to France from 28 October to 1 November 2015 during which she met in particular with the French Minister of Foreign Affairs and International Development and the Secretary-General of the Elysée Palace.
-Lastly, President Varela visited Paris on the occasion of COP21 at the end of November/beginning of December 2015.
+Our political relations are marked by the high-level meetings between Matthias Fekl, French Minister of State for Foreign Trade, and Augusto Arosemena, Vice Minister of the Presidency of Panama, in June 2015 and between President Juan Carlos Varela and the French President François Hollande on 10 June 2015 in Brussels, during the summit between the EU and the Community of Latin American and Caribbean States (EU-CELAC Summit).
+Ms Isabel de Saint Malo, Vice President and Minister of Foreign Affairs of the Republic of Panama, made a visit to France on 28 October-1 November 2015 during which she met in particular with the French Minister of Foreign Affairs and International Development and the Secretary-General of the Elysée Palace.
+Lastly, President Varela visited Paris on the occasion of COP21 in late November/early December 2015.

-France and Panama disagree, however, on financial transparency issues: in an order dated 8 April 2016, the Ministry of Finance and Public Accounts decided to once again add Panama to the list of non-cooperative States in tax matters; this measure is set to take effect on 1 January 2017.
+France and Panama disagree, however, on financial transparency issues: in an order dated 8 April 2016, the Ministry of Finance and Public Accounts decided to once again add Panama to the French list of non-cooperative States in tax matters; this measure took effect on 1 January 2017.